Muographic Image Upsampling with Machine Learning for Built Infrastructure Applications: Introduction

-Muon scattering tomography and muon absorption radiography --- collectively referred to as muography --- are next-generation imaging techniques that leverage naturally occurring, high-energy cosmic-ray muons.
+Muon scattering tomography and muon absorption radiography---collectively referred to as muography---are next-generation imaging techniques that leverage naturally occurring, high-energy cosmic-ray muons.
 These offer a novel NDT solution that overcomes the poor depth resolution and safety concerns of existing methods.
-Absorption measurements utilise the attenuation of cosmic-ray muons as they pass through matter, with lower detection rates indicating higher density regions of the imaged volume.
-This technique only requires a single tracker (consisting of a minimum of two detection planes) adjacent to or behind the target volume; thus it is often used for the imaging of large scale structures such as volcanoes \cite{tanaka_radiographic_2014} and pyramids \cite{morishima_discovery_2017}.
+Absorption measurements utilise the attenuation of cosmic-ray muons as they pass through matter, with~lower detection rates indicating higher density regions of the imaged volume.
+This technique only requires a single tracker (consisting of a minimum of two detection planes) adjacent to or behind the target volume.
+Therefore, it is suited to a wide variety of tasks, having been demonstrated on built infrastructure---such as railway tunnels~\cite{thompson_muon_2020}, dams~\cite{olah_structural_2023}, and reactor buildings~\cite{fujii_investigation_2020}---as well as larger structures such as volcanoes~\cite{tanaka_radiographic_2014} and pyramids~\cite{morishima_discovery_2017}.

 Scattering tomography (hereafter referred to as muography) examines the multiple Coulomb scattering of muons as they interact with atomic nuclei while traversing matter.
-By analysing the variance in the muon scattering angle, the radiation length of the material along the muon's path can be estimated.
-The true distribution of muon multiple scattering angles follows a Cauchy-Lorentz profile, but a Gaussian approximation can effectively describe 98\% of the distribution, leading to the Rossi formula \cite{rossi_cosmic-ray_1941} for the standard deviation of muon multiple scattering angles: \begin{linenomath}
+This technique requires a minimum of four detector planes arranged as two pairs on either side of the volume of interest, which limits its practical applications, yet it remains preferred over absorption methods due to its superior spatial resolution and detail.
+By analyzing the variance in the muon scattering angle, the~radiation length of the material along the muon's path can be estimated.
+The true distribution of muon multiple scattering angles follows a Cauchy--Lorentz profile, but~a Gaussian approximation can effectively describe 98\% of the distribution, leading to the Rossi formula~\cite{rossi_cosmic-ray_1941} for the standard deviation of muon multiple scattering angles: \begin{linenomath}

-\end{linenomath} where $\beta \mathrm{c}$ is velocity ($\beta \mathrm{=} 1$), $\mathrm{L}$ is the length of matter traversed by the muon and $\mathrm{X_{0}}$ is the radiation length of the material.
-The measurement of the momentum $p$ (MeV/c) of a detected muon is dependent on the muography detector, with cost-effective detectors electing to use the average muon momentum (~$3-4\,\mathrm{GeV/c}$) over measurement.
-Simplifying Equation~\ref{rossi} for a non momentum-measurement, we find that the variance of the muon scattering angles is inversely proportional to the radiation length along the muons path: \begin{linenomath}
+\end{linenomath} where $\beta c$ is the velocity ($\beta = 1$), $L$ is the length of matter traversed by the muon, and $X_{0}$ is the radiation length of the material.
+The measurement of the momentum $p$ (in MeV/c) of a detected muon is dependent on the muography detector, with~cost-effective detectors electing to use the average muon momentum (3--4$\,\mathrm{GeV/c}$) over measurement.
+Simplifying Equation~(\ref{rossi}) for a non-momentum measurement, we find that the variance of the muon scattering angles is inversely proportional to the radiation length along the muons path: \begin{linenomath}